Control of dynamical phase transitions and non-ergodic relaxation via spinor phases

 The study of DPTs using $\Delta\beta$ can be extended to more complicated systems.
 For example, one-dimensional (1D) sinusoidally driven optical lattices allow engineering the phase diagram of spinor gases, tuning multiple parameters including the effective $\theta(0)$ and generating additional separatrixes at multiples of half the driving frequency $f$~\cite{Austin3}.
 These separatrixes can be described using a model identical to the standard SMA model (Eq.~\eqref{FS_Ham}) where $q$ and $\theta$ are replaced with effective quantities and the strengths of the spin-changing and spin-preserving collisions can be independently tuned~\cite{Austin3,Qingze2025}.
 Figure~\ref{OrderParam}(b) shows typical examples characterized by $\Delta\beta$ for two different initial states in a driven-lattice system in which the depth of a 1D lattice is sinusoidally driven between 0 and $5E_R$ (with $E_R$ the recoil energy) at $f=400~\mathrm{Hz}$, inducing effective quenches of both the quadratic Zeeman energy and interactions.
 For the initial \textit{S}-state where $\theta(0)=0$ (red triangles), the system undergoes a DPT in the region identified by $\Delta\beta\gg0$ (see the vicinity of $q\sim f/2=200~\mathrm{Hz}$ in Fig.~\ref{OrderParam}(b)).
 Meanwhile, for the other initial state where $\theta(0)=\pi$ (blue circles in Fig.~\ref{OrderParam}(b)), we observe that $\Delta\beta$ remains close to zero for all $q$ indicating that, for this initial state, the system does not undergo a DPT during the quenches.
 These observations agree well with the SMA model (see the solid lines in Fig.~\ref{OrderParam}(b)).

-{\it Driven spinor BECs \& non-thermal phase-dependent initial state memory---} Much richer dynamics and phases can be induced by adding $p(t)$, associated with an additional time-dependent field, which breaks the $U(1)$ symmetry of spinor gases resulting in magnetization dynamics and dependence on other relative phases of spinor gases.
+{\it Non-thermal phase-dependent relaxation dynamics---} The phase $\eta$ becomes relevant in the absence of $U$(1) symmetry, which we break by introducing a time-dependent field $p(t)$ resulting in magnetization dynamics and full dependence on all spinor phases.
 A particularly interesting example is adding a weak near-resonant driving field, i.e., $p(t)=p(\sin(\omega_{+}t)+\sin(\omega_{-}t))$ where $\omega_\pm=2\pi(p_B\pm q)$ for $q\gg p$.
 This model has been shown to host both quantum many-body scars (QMBS) and quantum scars induced by an underlying unstable periodic orbit (UPO), enabling the study of the connections between the two distinct types of scarring~\cite{Austin4,Dag2024,Dag2025}.

 The mean-field Hamiltonian for this system is given by